Back to all posts

 Your body is great at sending signals, and it’s important to listen.
 If you’ve been massaging a scar and it remains painful, tight, or continues to limit your range of motion, it’s a clear sign to seek professional help.
 You should also stop immediately and consult a therapist if you notice adverse reactions like blisters, rashes, or open skin, as you might be applying pressure incorrectly.
 A professional can help you get back on track safely.
 If you’re unsure about your technique or aren’t seeing progress, scheduling a session is a proactive step toward better healing.

-How Specialized Therapies Like Ashiatsu Can Help
+Can Specialized Therapies Like Ashiatsu Help?

 For dense or deep scar tissue, standard massage may not be enough.
 This is where specialized therapies come in.
 At Nola Bliss, we specialize in Ashiatsu Deepfeet Bar Therapy, where the therapist uses their feet to deliver deep, consistent pressure.
 This technique is incredibly effective for scar tissue because it stimulates circulation and releases adhesions deep within the muscle and fascia more comfortably than pointed elbow or thumb pressure.
 This enhanced blood flow promotes healing in and around the scar, helping to restore the tissue’s health and function.

-The Value of a Professional Treatment Plan
+Why a Professional Treatment Plan Makes a Difference

 Consistency and proper technique are everything when it comes to scar massage.
 A professional therapist does more than just perform a single massage; they create a structured treatment plan tailored to your needs.
 During your first visit, they will assess your scar, discuss your history, and establish clear goals.
 Based on this, they’ll determine the right frequency of sessions and the specific techniques to use as your scar heals and changes.
 This professional guidance removes the guesswork and ensures you’re using the right approach at every stage for safer, more effective results.